top of page

 Sadistic sexual fantasy

-These sadistic fantasies are often targeted towards a female body.
-This is part of a misrepresentation of the responsibility for care.
-Ignoring the part played by men, wider family, community and culture in inadequate care.
-As we may be aware coping mechanisms tend to become less useful over time.
+As we have established, coping mechanisms, like sadistic sexual fantasies, tend to become less useful over time.
 Making it more likely those fantasies may be problematically acted out.
-So another stage in a successful developmental journey can be the voyeuristic appreciation of the sexual representations of others.
+So another stage in a successful developmental journey may be the voyeuristic appreciation of the sexual representations of other people.

 'The whole point of pornography is to make us feel excited.
-[As if] The devil made me do it.'
-(Benjamin, 1995, p207.)
+[As if] the devil made me do it' - Benjamin, 1995, p207.

 Mutual relationships

-Developing mutual relationships with other people means experiencing other people as subjects, people with their own separate mind and feelings, as well as objects.
-For example, learning to notice the change we create in other people.
+Developing mutual relationships with other people means experiencing other people as subjects.
+People with their own, separate, minds and feelings.
+Learning to notice the change we create in other people.
 This awareness can satisfy our (sometimes aggressive) need for recognition.
 In the extreme, 'because I affect you, I don't need to kill you.'
+Other people who can survive the onslaught of our aggressive or sexual fantasies.
+Who are non retaliatory but affected.
+People who note the symbolic, as well as other properties, of our fantasies.
+In this context, the limits of our power become clear.
+Other people become transformational objects.
+Reliable escapes from ourselves (Bollas, 1987 cited in Benjamin, 1995.)

-'Only a good that survives hate can be experienced as an unthreatened, unprecarious good. and thus not requiring continuous defense (Benjamin, 1995, p209.)'
+'Only a good that survives hate can be, experienced as, an unthreatened, unprecarious good and thus not requiring continuous defense' - Benjamin, 1995, p209

-'Real violence cannot be limited to and contained by the specular [mirroring] relationship to sexual excitement; it exceeds representation' (Benjamin, 1995, p204.)
+'Real violence cannot be limited to and contained by the specular [mirroring] relationship to sexual excitement; it exceeds representation' - Benjamin, 1995, p204

 References